White coat: Howie coats

 For added safety, a variant of the lab coat called a "Howie" style lab coat is often adopted.
 It is called such after a 1978 report commissioned by the UK Department of Health and Social Security to codify standard clinical laboratory practices, chaired by James Howie.
 Among the codified standards was protective clothing; the type of wrap-around full coverage lab coat that had been in use in the UK for over a hundred years was nicknamed the "Howie-Style" coat to indicate its compliance with the provisions of this report.
 It has the buttons on the left flank, elasticated wrists and a mandarin collar, and is quite similar to a chef's uniform.
 It is designed to minimize pathogen contact with street clothes.

 Use as a school uniform

 The ubiquitous white uniform of Argentine school children is a national symbol of learning.

 White coats which resemble lab coats are worn by students and teachers of most public primary schools as a daily uniform in countries like Argentina, Uruguay, Spain, Bolivia and Morocco, and in private schools in Colombia.
 It also was formerly worn during past decades in Paraguay and Chile.

+Traditions

+Coat length

+Medical students in their first year of residency traditionally wear a shorter coat that reaches only to the hips.
+This is done so that medical staff can identify first-year residents at a glance, as they may need additional help from senior staff.
+Residents in their second year and up wear a traditional knee-length coat.